JoseNunoOliveira/jno/costa/costa.md

 Possibly caricatured by Ghezzi in Rome?

-> Pier Ghezzi (1674-1755) was a very prolific artist.
+> Pier Leone Ghezzi (1674-1755) was a very prolific artist.

 (Aside: Ghezzi's caricature of Francisco A. Almeida)